Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

 Resume usual Boston Fern care

-Now that you’re seeing new growth appear from the runner, you can resume usual Boston Fern care!
+Now that you’re seeing new growth appear from the runner, you can resume usual care.

 Boston Fern Propagation FAQs

-Below you’ll find all the answers to your Boston Fern propagation questions to make sure that yours is a success!
+Below you’ll find all the answers to make sure that yours is a success!

-What’s the best time of year to propagate a Boston Fern?
+What’s the best time of year to start?

-Ideally, you want to propagate a Boston Fern in spring/summer for the best chance at success.
+Ideally, you want to start in spring/summer for the best chance at success.
 Make sure that any wintery cold weather is behind you so that your new plants are growing in warmer months with a lot of sunshine.
 This will speed up growth, help the mother plant recover and will also help to avoid root rot.

 If you choose the division method, you can get away with doing it in cooler temperatures as you aren’t growing cuttings and the process is much quicker.